NVandenBossche/salesforce-iam-flows/README.md

 ## Video walkthrough

+!!
+This video is outdated - planning to update soon

 You can find a video walkthrough of how to install and set up the application on your personal Heroku environment.
 Click the below image to launch the video on Youtube.